 What happens when the Wildlife Photographer of the Year judges disagree?

 As with all competitions, it’s the majority decision that stands, though discussion can swing the balance.
 This does mean that winners can be the result of compromise.

-Are any new categories planned for the 2021 Wildlife Photographer of the Year competition?
-If so, what will the judges be looking for?
+There were new categories for the 2021 Wildlife Photographer of the Year competition - what were the judges looking for?

 Yes, including two very important ones, given our planetary emergency: Oceans and Wetlands.
 Images should have something to say – symbolically or literally, whether through broad strokes or specifics, beauty or impact – about the importance and functions of freshwater and marine ecosystems and their living components.
 So, as well as the aesthetics, think about the message that can accompany a picture.

 Roz is an editor, photo editor and writer specialising in wildlife and environmental issues.
 She has been judging the Wildlife Photographer of the Year competition over nearly four decades and edits the Wildlife Photographer of the Year Portfolio books.

 Previously editor of BBC Wildlife Magazine for more than 20 years, she currently project manages, edits and writes photography-led books.